 There are several objectives for this course: First, we will introduce the basic principles of grant writing.
 In this regard, a primary objective of the course is to teach you how to describe your ideas and experimental objectives in a clear and concise manner within the standard NIH grant format.
 To accomplish this, you will be required to write an NIH F30 (combined degree) or F31 (straight PhD) grant proposal based on your own laboratory thesis project.
 Second, we will provide insights into how NIH grants are processed and reviewed.
-To this end, you will participate in three mock study sections, in which you will evaluate and score actual grants.
-Investigators here at Penn wrote the proposals that you will review during the first two sessions.
-You and your colleagues will write the proposals to be reviewed for the final session.
+To this end, you will participate in three mock study sections, in which you will evaluate and score grant applications from past students and from others in the class.
+Other students here at Penn wrote the proposals that you will review during the first session.
+You and your colleagues will write the proposals to be reviewed for the final two sessions.